Spooner Oldham: Biography

 Frequently a backing musician for Neil Young, he played on Young's critically acclaimed 1992 album Harvest Moon.
 Oldham also appeared in the concert film Neil Young: Heart of Gold and backed Crosby Stills Nash & Young on their 2006 Freedom of Speech tour.

 In 1993, he joined a host of Memphis soul music veterans to record Arthur Alexander's comeback and un-intended final studio recording, the album Lonely Just Like Me.

 In 2007, Oldham toured with the Drive-By Truckers on their The Dirt Underneath tour.
 In 2008, Oldham played on Last Days at the Lodge, the third album released by folk/soul singer Amos Lee.
 In May 2011, Oldham backed Pegi Young on a six-show tour of California.

+Oldham worked with Scottish singer, Sharleen Spiteri on an album.

+On June 28, 2025, Oldham was a backing musician for Neil Young's headline set at the Glastonbury Festival, which was broadcast live by the BBC, after an initial embargo placed by Young.
+Alexis Petridis of The Guardian said of the band, "This is essentially his earlier outfit Promise of the Real augmented by 82-year-old keyboard player Spooner Oldham, a man whose career stretches back to Aretha Franklin and Wilson Pickett's legendary late 60s albums."

 Awards

 Oldham was inducted into the Rock and Roll Hall of Fame in 2009 as a sideman.
 In 2014, he was inducted into the Alabama Music Hall of Fame.